abhiguptame/CSharp-Design-Patterns/README.md

 > Allows a client to choose an algorithm from a group of algorithms and gives it a simple way to access it.

+## Template Method Pattern:
+* Gang of Four:

+> - Defines the skelton of an algorithm in an operation, deferring some steps to subclasses.
+> - Lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.